-Credits: 3 Prerequisites: SCI 173 or SCI 270 (SCI 272 and MTH 273 recommended)
+Credits: 3 Prerequisites: SCI 173 or SCI 270 (SCI 272 and MTH 273 recommended) Schedule: 3 hours weekly: Lecture (3)

 This course outlines several of the relationships that evolve from the study of oceanography.
 Topics to be investigated include the origin and history of the ocean basin, atmospheric and weather circulation, the dynamics of waves and tides, and an introduction to marine life.
 Through this lens, students identify the direct impact that humans have on the local and regional coastline of the Pacific Ocean.